Rinmorikichi6/Ecommerce-Website-Proshop/README.md

 # Ecommerce-website-Proshop
 To run an Ecommerce Website project locally, follow these steps.
 Note that these instructions assume you're using a typical tech stack such as Node.js, React, and MongoDB.
 Adjust the steps as necessary for your specific project.

+TO RUN THE PROGRAM USE "NPM RUN DEV"

  Prerequisites

 1. Node.js and npm**: Make sure you have Node.js and npm installed.
 You can download and install them from [Node.js official website](https://nodejs.org/).